-Bruno again visits the gallery as a tourist and leaves a smoke grenade on a timer.
+Bruno visits the gallery as a tourist and leaves a smoke grenade on a timer.
 This goes off at one in the morning and sets off the fire alarm, which in turn causes the burglar alarm to ignore signals from its passive infrared sensors.
 (If it doesn't, the alarm dispatcher will probably ignore them anyway as he concentrates on getting the fire trucks to the scene).
 Bruno smashes his way in through a fire exit and grabs the Picasso.
-He'll probably manage to escape in the general chaos, but if he doesn't, he has a cunning plan: to claim he was a public-spirited bystander who saw the fire and risked his life to save the town's priceless cultural heritage.
+He'll probably manage to escape in the general chaos, but if he doesn't he has a cunning plan: to claim he was a public-spirited bystander who saw the fire and risked his life to save the town's priceless cultural heritage.
 The police might not believe him, but they'll have a hard time prosecuting him.

 The interaction between fire and intrusion works in a number of ways.
-Some fire precautions can be used only if there are effective barriers to keep out innocent intruders.
+There are some fire precautions that can only be used if there are effective barriers and alarms to keep out innocent intruders.
 Many computer rooms have automatic fire extinguishers, and since fears over global warming made Halon unavailable, this means carbon dioxide flooding.
-A $CO_2$ dump is lethal to untrained personnel.
+A CO_2 dump is lethal to untrained personnel.
 Getting out of a room on the air you have in your lungs is much harder than it looks when visiblity drops to a few inches and you are disoriented by the terrible shrieking noise of the dump.
-A malfunctioning intruder alarm that let a drunk into your computer room, where he lit up a cigarette and was promptly executed by your fire extinguisher, might raise a few chuckles among the anti-smoking militants but is unlikely to make your lawyers very happy.
+A malfunctioning intruder alarm which let a drunk into your computer room, where he lit up a cigarette and was promptly executed by your fire extinguisher, might raise a few chuckles among the antismoking militants but is unlikely to make your lawyers very happy.